misterunix/cint/README.md

 A C interpreter written in Go that follows the K&R (Kernighan & Ritchie) C standard.
 This interpreter can be used as a Go module to execute C code dynamically with support for single-stepping execution.

+## Notes

+This has not been fully tested.

 ## Features

 - **K&R C Standard Compliance**: Implements core features of the original C language